 By ratifying or acceding to the Convention on Cluster Munitions, States Parties commit to never use, produce, stockpile or transfer cluster munitions.
 In addition, States Parties commit to destroy stockpiled munitions, clear contaminated land, assist victims, provide technical, material and financial assistance to other States Parties, undertake transparency measures, enact national legislation and promote universal adherence to the Convention.

-To guide States Parties effectively implement the Convention during the period 1 January 2016 to 31 December 2020, at the September 2015 First Review Conference of States Parties to the Convention, States agreed to the five-year Dubrovnik Action Plan (DAP).
+To guide States Parties effectively implement the Convention during the period 2020 to 2026, at the September 2021 Second Review Conference of States Parties to the Convention, States agreed to the six-year Lausanne Action Plan (LAP).
 This action plan elaborates the priorities established by the States Parties through the various actions to be undertaken and the expected key results to be derived from these actions.

 On these pages you can find more information about each of these commitments, including what they entail and why they matter.

 Stockpile destruction (Art.
 3)

 A core obligation for all States Parties is to ensure the destruction of existing stockpiles of cluster munitions.
 Such destruction is to be completed as soon as possible and no later than 8 years after the entry into force of the Convention.

 Clearance and risk reduction education (Art.
 4)

 To protect civilians from the danger represented by unexploded ordnance, States Parties are obliged to clear land contaminated by cluster munitions remnants as soon as possible and no later than 10 years after entry into force of the Convention.
 States parties are moreover obliged to conduct risk reduction education.

 Victim assistance (Art.
 5)

 States Parties to the Convention are obliged to provide assistance to victims of cluster munitions.
 Such assistance includes medical care, rehabilitation and psychological support, as well as provisions for social and economic inclusion.

 Transparency measures (Art.
 7)

 To ensure effective implementation and measure progress under the Convention, States Parties are obliged to report regularly on several issues, including national implementation measures undertaken, number and characteristics of stockpiles, extent of cluster munition contamination and measures undertaken to assist victims.

 National implementation measures (Art.
 9)